Royal Mint: Tower Hill

 Ansell also noticed a loss of gold during the manufacturing process.
-He found that 15 to 20 oz. could be recovered from the sweep, that is, the leftover burnt rubbish from the minting process, which was often left in open boxes for many months before being removed.
+He found that 15 to 20 ounces could be recovered from the sweep, that is, the leftover burnt rubbish from the minting process, which was often left in open boxes for many months before being removed.
 Wanting to account for every particle and knowing that it was physically impossible for gold just to disappear, he put down the lost weight to a combination of oil, dust, and different types of foreign matter amongst the gold.

 In 1859, the Royal Mint rejected a batch of gold found to be too brittle for the minting of gold sovereigns.
 Analysis revealed the presence of small amounts of antimony, arsenic and lead.
 With Ansell's background in chemistry, he persuaded the Royal Mint to allow him to experiment with the alloy, and was ultimately able to produce 167,539 gold sovereigns.
 On a second occasion in 1868, it was again discovered that gold coins, this time totalling £500,000 worth, were being produced with inferior gold.
 Although the standard practice at the mint was for rejected coins (known as brockages) to be melted down, many entered general circulation, and the mint was forced to return thousands of ounces of gold to the Bank of England.
 Although Ansell offered to re-melt the substandard coins, his offer was rejected, causing a row between him and senior mint chiefs, which ultimately led to him being removed from his position at the mint.

 After the high-level practice as deputy engraver in the Royal Mint, Charles Wiener went then to Lisbon in 1864 as chief engraver to the Mint of Portugal.
-In 1863 he made a commemorative medal for Prince Albert (1819-1861), consort of Queen Victoria.
+In 1863 he made a commemorative medal for Prince Albert (1819–1861), consort of Queen Victoria.
 (Victoria and Albert Museum).

 Royal Mint Refinery

 After relocating to its new home on Tower Hill, the Mint came under increased scrutiny of how it dealt with unrefined gold that had entered the country.
-The Master of the Mint had been responsible for overseeing the practice since the position's inception in the 1300s.
+The Master of the Mint had been responsible for overseeing the practice since the position's inception in the 14th century.
 However, the refinery process proved too costly and suffered from a lack of accountability from the master.
 A Royal Commission was set up in 1848 to address these issues; it recommended that the refinery process be outsourced to an external agency, thereby removing the refining process from the mint's responsibilities.
-The opportunity to oversee the Mint's refinery was taken up by Anthony de Rothschild, a descendant of the Rothschild family and heir to the multinational investment banking company N M Rothschild & Sons.
+The opportunity to oversee the Mint's refinery was taken up by Anthony de Rothschild, a descendant of the Rothschild family and heir to the multinational financial company N M Rothschild & Sons.
 Rothschild secured a lease from the government in January 1852, purchasing equipment and premises adjacent to the Royal Mint on 19 Royal Mint Street under the name of Royal Mint Refinery.